How do I contact Hampshire Relationship Counselling?

 From June 2021 I am seeing some clients in person again.
 However I will continue to offer online sessions for those who want them or who live too far away to attend in person.

-I also offer sessions as part of Kingsclere Counselling Service which is located between Basingstoke and Newbury.
+For face to face sessions, I offer sessions as part of the team at Kingsclere Counselling Service which is located off the A339 between Basingstoke and Newbury.
 There is free parking on site.

 What is the difference between relationship counselling and marriage guidance?
 What is couples therapy?
 What is psychosexual or sex therapy?